illinois-data-curation/is477-sp25-group30/StatusReport.md

 Final citations will be included in our `README.md` using either APA or DataCite format.
 This includes dataset sources, libraries used, and tools like Snakemake and OpenRefine.

-### Archiving and Final Packaging
-No artifacts have been archived yet, but we’ve created a Zenodo account and are preparing for final archiving.
-We will upload our cleaned datasets, scripts, results, and metadata.
-Once uploaded, Zenodo will generate a DOI that we can include in our final report and GitHub README.
-The Zenodo archiving and tagging of the final GitHub release is scheduled for April 29–May 1.

 ---

 ## 2. Updated Timeline and Task Status